AM505/1000WordsSite/README.md

 * Text on the card can over flow and appear outside of the card if too long.

 * Text validation needs work.
-Trailing whitespace charecters are not ignored and items seperated by comma are treated as seperate correct answers.
-However if entered seperated by a comma as shown on the card, they will not be accepted.
+Trailing white space characters are not ignored and items separated by comma are treated as separate correct answers.
+However if entered separated by a comma as shown on the card, they will not be accepted.

 ## Deployment

 ### Deployment method
-This will more than likey be through github pages.
+This will more than likely be through github pages.

 To deploy to github pages follow these steps: